Halt and Catch Fire (TV series): First season

 Reviewing several episodes, Chris Cabin of Slant Magazine said "the show's creators choose to tailor the series to focus on the enigmatic MacMillan, which might explain why Halt and Catch Fire comes off as overtly coy and more than a little aimless".
 The review called the show "a hungry anticipation for what machines can and will do, but it only has a cursory interest in the complex humans that built them."
 Alan Sepinwall of HitFix believed the series was derivative of others and analogized this assessment to the show's plotline of reverse engineering the IBM PC, calling Halt and Catch Fire "a series that has not only been reverse-engineered from past cable drama hits, but that seems acutely aware of that fact."
 Emily St. James of The A.V.
 Club echoed these sentiments, writing that the pilot "feels like the network trying to reverse engineer... its success with Mad Men".
 St. James, though, said that "the pilot moves with a kind of confidence that's hard to fake" and praised Campanella's "intriguing direction".
 Joanne Ostrow of The Denver Post called it a "dreary imitation" of Mad Men in which "the brooding, secretive loner guy was a tad too familiar, yet not as moving as that earlier slick-suited version".
 She liked the stories of the male leads and the progression of the female characters but said that "Pace's excellent performance was not enough to make the show rewarding".
-Colin McGuire of PopMatters said that the season was "not perfect" and accurately gave the impression of having been written by two newcomers to television.
+Colin McGuire of PopMatters said that the season was "not perfect" and accurately reflected that it had been written by two newcomers to television.
 He noted, however, the "worthwhile cast that did far more than enough to bring the occasionally spotty narrative to life" and said, "The groundwork for something special is there, imperfections and all."